openbridge/embedded-api/embed-cli/README.md

 ```docker
 docker volume create embed-cli-cache
 ```
-Then use the new volumne in your command:
+Then use the new volume in your command:
 ```docker
 docker run --rm \
   -e "REFRESH_TOKEN=XYPb2GtdoUVJ2y7nZNpzRn:78cc49e667485hfc04f79235b5cd2244" \